Armageddon: Tactical Combat, 3000-500 BC: Scenarios

 Of these, ten are "balanced" scenarios where either side has a reasonable chance of winning; and three are unbalanced simulations demonstrating overwhelming historical victories, and labelled by reviewer Martin Campion as "foregone conclusions".

 Publication history

 Armageddon was designed by John Young and published as a pull-out game in the September 1972 issue of Strategy & Tactics (#34).
 It was then released as a stand-alone game.

 In 1975, SPI re-implemented Armageddon as Chariot: Tactical Warfare in the Biblical Age, 3000-500 B.C., one of five Bronze Age, Iron Age, medieval and Renaissance wargames in the PRESTAGS series (Pre-Seventeenth Century Tactical Game System).
-The other games in the series were Spartan, Legion, Viking, and Yeoman.
+The other games in the series are Spartan, Legion, Viking, and Yeoman.